-Following the aforementioned direction from Council to "...update the study for minimal repairs to the golf course (Option 1) and to study returning the golf course to natural habitat (Option 3)..." the City hired two consultants to complete these studies, NGF and MIG.
+Following the aforementioned direction from Council to "...update the study for minimal repairs to the golf course (Option 1) and to study returning the golf course to natural habitat (Option 3) ..." the City hired two consultants to complete these studies, National Golf Foundation Consulting (NGF) and Moore Iacofano Goltsman, Inc. (MIG) respectively.

 NGF was directed to update their previous 2014 report and provide additional input to complete minor improvements of the golf course.
-This scope of work did not include assessment of the city owned building that houses the Blue Pheasant Restaurant and pro shop or assessment of business uses.
+This scope of work did not include assessment of the city-owned building that houses the Blue Pheasant Restaurant and pro shop, or assessment of business uses.